eril-smith/immunization-dashboard/README.md

 ## Summary

-This project demonstrates my ability to analyze patient-level healthcare data, develop flu shot compliance metrics, and communicate key trends through interactive visualizations.
-It showcases practical skills in data preparation, SQL querying, and visual storytelling using Tableau.
+This project analyzes flu shot compliance using synthetic electronic health record data.
+The dashboard provides a visual summary of who is receiving flu shots and where, allowing users to explore immunization patterns by county, age, and race.
+This work demonstrates how SQL and Tableau can be used together to extract insights from large datasets and communicate them effectively.

 ## Skills Demonstrated

-- Data cleaning and transformation using SQL
+- Data extraction, transformation, and filtering using SQL in PostgreSQL
-- Building interactive Tableau dashboards with filters and maps
+- Analyzing health-related data for patterns and disparities
-- Analyzing synthetic healthcare data for immunization trends
+- Designing effective and informative dashboards in Tableau
-- Presenting data-driven insights with clarity and purpose
+- Communicating insights through structured documentation and visualization